 Jurors & Judges

 We’re proud to begin sharing our list of exciting jurors!
 Submit to the competition and have your films viewed by industry insiders.
-This year we have judges from Showtime, ICM Partners, Gravitas Ventures, POV, Gunpowder &Sky and many others.
+This year we have judges from FilmRise, New Form, POV on PBS, Seven Summits, and Writ Large and many others.
+We will begin announcing jurors in our newsletter so keep an eye out!

 Juror Spotlights – Narrative Feature

-We are also proud to have the following sponsors who will be participating as official judges for this year’s competition:
+We are proud to have the following sponsors who will be participating as official judges for the 2019 Competition:

 Comedy Screenplay Award presented by Sony Pictures Animation